 The Aitik deposit represents a Palaeoproterozoic porphyry-style system exhibiting characteristics of a late-stage IOCG overprinting event.
-Aitik is hosted within a belt of supracrustal rocks consisting of volcaniclastics, volcanics and intrusives with an intermediate affinity all of which have been metamorphosed to amphibolites facies (Wanhaninen, 2005).
-These rocks form part of what is regionally known as the Muorjevaara Group, and form the bulk of bedrock in the east of the field (Martinsson & Wanhainen, 2004).
+Aitik is hosted within a belt of supracrustal rocks consisting of volcaniclastics, volcanics and intrusives with an intermediate affinity all of which have been metamorphosed to amphibolite facies (Bergman et al., 2001).
+These rocks form part of what is regionally known as the Muorjevaara Group, within the Gällivare area and the Porphyrite Group at a regional level and form the bulk of bedrock in the east of the field (Martinsson & Wanhainen, 2004).

-Later stage intrusions have affected the entire area, with diorite and granodioritic rocks of the Haparanda suite located within the Muorjevaara group and gabbroic layered intrusions, such as Dundret more common in the Kirrunavaara suite.
-The entire field is surrounded and locally intruded, or arguably "sheeted-over", by the Lina granite and its associated pegmatites which are ubiquitous throughout the area.
+Later stage intrusions have affected the entire area as diorite, granodioritic, quartz monzodiorite, gabbro and granite of various ages.
+The entire field is surrounded and locally intruded, by the Lina granite and associated pegmatites.